 Alicia M. Turner

-Turner, Alicia.
-2014.
 Saving Buddhism: Moral Community and the Impermanence of Colonial Religion, Southeast Asia—Politics, Meaning and Memory Series.
-Honolulu: University of Hawai’i Press.
+Honolulu: University of Hawai’i Press, 2014

-Turner, Alicia.
-2016.
-"Myanmar: Contesting Conceptual Landscapes in the Politics of Buddhism.”
-Kyoto Review of Southeast Asia 19.
+“Myanmar: Contesting Conceptual Landscapes in the Politics of Buddhism.”
+Kyoto Review of Southeast Asia, 19 (March 2016).

-Keywords: Religion; colonialism; nationalism; Buddhism in Southeast Asia; Burma/Myanmar
+Keywords: Religion; colonialism; nationalism; secularism; religious tolerance; Buddhism in Southeast Asia; Burma/Myanmar